Clara Dickson Hall

-Clara Dickson Hall is a freshman dorm located on the North Campus of Cornell University.
-It is the largest dormitory in the Ivy League, housing over 460 students.
+Clara Dickson Hall is a residence hall located on the North Campus of Cornell University.
+For many years it was the largest dormitory on North Campus, housing over 460 students, until construction of Ginsburg Hall (504 beds) and Ganędagǫ Hall (577 beds) in 2022.
 Clara Dickson is also home to the Multicultural Living Learning Unit, or "McLLU".

 History

 Clara Dickson Hall was constructed in 1946 in the Colonial style.
 The hall was named after Clara Dickson, the mother of Cornell's first president Andrew Dickson White.
 Dickson Hall was originally built as a women-only dorm, as were the other North Campus residences at the time.

 Future Supreme Court Justice Ruth Bader Ginsburg '54 lived in Dickson during her freshman year at Cornell.